enginvolkan/hybrisCustomizations/engincustomerreviewstatisticsaddon/README.md

 5. A customers can not mark his/her own comment.
 6. When clicked on the either button, the statistics will immediately be increased and the buttons will be deactivated.
 7. Once clicked, the customer will not be able to change his/her decision.
-8. Page will not be reloaded with a button click.
+8. PDP will not be reloaded with a button click.
 The message will be sent in the background.

 ###**Design**
 -----------------------